VPNMAHAWAR/StudentIntern/README.md

 # InternStudent

-A website in Bootstrap, php, and MySQL which is an internship portal similar to that of Internshala, but on a much smaller scale.
+A Vulnerable website in Bootstrap, php, and MySQL which is an internship portal similar to that of Internshala, but on a much smaller scale.

 These are some of the basic functionalities: